WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 print("Plot saved as 'combined_predictions_with_counts.png'")
 ```

 Your plot should look similar to this one.
 We find MetaRNN's preditions are all T(olerated), which competely align with ClinVar classification, and the AF for these variants are reasonably high.
-And AlphaMissense predicted most of variants as (P)athogenic despite there are a few (A)mbiguous and (B)enign preditions.
+Similarly, AlphaMissense predicted most of Benign variants as (B)enign, despite there are a few (A)mbiguous and (P)athogenic preditions.

 ![image](https://github.com/user-attachments/assets/19d1cb4b-0eb9-4295-baf9-69c2c524b1dc)